Aadim-alt/Donate/README.md

 ## 📧 Questions?

 If you have questions or want to reach out, you can find my contact info in the website footer.
+Or I have my personal website aadim-alt.github.io/web contact me from here.

 But again - if you have questions about your actual DONATION, contact the charity directly.
 I can't help with that since I'm not involved in the donation process at all.